SAP/spartacus-docs/pages/install/Building-the-Spartacus-Storefront-from-Libraries.md

 ### Validating the SAP Commerce Cloud Backend

-**Note:** The Chrome browser is highly recommended for the following steps.
-Other browsers may not work properly.
+**Note:** The Chrome browser is recommended and used in the following example, but other browsers can be used as long as they recognize and allow you to continue even though a site is using a self-signed certificate.

 1. Use a web browser to access the OCC endpoint of your backend.